Last Updated on 23rd November 2020 by Sophie Nadeau

-The Sacré Coeur, the sinking house, the Moulin Rouge, the panoramic view over the city: there are countless photo opportunities in Paris’ trendiest district.
+The Sacré Coeur Basilica, the sinking house of Montmartre, the Moulin Rouge, and the panoramic view over the city: there are countless photo opportunities in Paris’ trendiest district.
 For a full guide, of Instagrammable and perfect Parisian photo opportunities in the 18th arrondissement, check out this Montmartre photo diary.

 There are few Parisian locations more iconic than Pont Alexandre iii.
-Overlooking Les Invalides, the tour Eiffel and the Seine simultaneously, this bridge is supposedly one of the most beautiful bridges in the World (and it looks even better under candy pink skies)…
+Overlooking Les Invalides, the Tour Eiffel and the River Seine simultaneously, this bridge is supposedly one of the most beautiful bridges in the World (and it looks even better under candy pink skies)…

 From Hôtel de Ville to the Trocadéro plains to just below the Tour Eiffel, there are carousels aplenty to be found in Paris.
 The candy colours paired with blue skies make for the perfect photo!
 Some of the prettiest merry-go-rounds in the city include the Montmartre Carousel, that of Hotel de Ville, and of course, the one at Trocadero overlooking the Eiffel Tower.
 Here’s your complete guide to finding carousels in Paris.

 Notre Dame de Paris (Our Lady of Paris) was so badly damaged during the French revolution that it was almost demolished in the 19th Century.
 However, luckily for us photo lovers, Victor Hugo’s novel, ‘The Hunchback of Notre Dame’ reignited public love for the cathedral and it was saved and restored by Viollet-le-Duc (who also restored Carcassonne) in 1845.

 Who hasn’t heard of the iconic triangle that dominates the central Louvre courtyard?
 And the fact that it often rains in Paris means that puddlegram opportunities can be found in abundance!
 Best photographed at the golden hour so as to make the most of the light, if you visit in the off-season and mid-week, you’ll soon find that you’ll get the place pretty much to yourself.